simonrob/email-oauth2-proxy/README.md

 If the `Start at login` option appears not to be working for you on macOS, see the [known issues](#known-issues) section below for potential solutions.

 On Windows the auto-start functionality is achieved via a shortcut in your user account's startup folder.
-Pressing the Windows key and `r` and entering `shell:startup` (and then clicking OK) will open this folder – from here you can either double-click the `ac.robinson.email-oauth2-proxy.cmd` file to relaunch the proxy, edit it to configure, or delete this file (either manually or by deselecting the option in the proxy's menu) to remove the script from your startup items.
+Pressing `⊞ Win` + `r` and entering `shell:startup` (and then clicking OK) will open this folder – from here you can either double-click the `ac.robinson.email-oauth2-proxy.cmd` file to relaunch the proxy, edit it to configure, or delete this file (either manually or by deselecting the option in the proxy's menu) to remove the script from your startup items.

 On Linux this feature assumes that your system supports XDG Autostart.
 A Desktop Entry file `ac.robinson.email-oauth2-proxy.desktop` will be created in `~/.config/autostart/`.